House of Commons photo

 I can guarantee there are no security passes.
 Many constituents, including the Legion and the vets, including some Conservative members of Parliament, have been in my office, and they have had to use the phone.
 Oh, what a shock, that Conservative members of Parliament would be in my office and happen to make a phone call.
 In fact, they cannot live without their BlackBerrys constantly going off in my office.

 The reality is Legion members have been in my office, and they have used the phone.
-I am a member of the Legion and the ANAVETS, and nine other veterans organizations.
+I am a member of the Legion and the ANAVETS and nine other veterans organizations.
 Does that mean every single one of them should be tainted by the fact that maybe they have been in my office, but only one of them should get to plug in their chair because he is a disabled veteran?

 The reality is I really quite get a kick out of this, to be honest.
 If that is the extent of the hon. member's question, it is unbelievable.
 That shows the state of affairs in the Conservative Party of Canada.
 If that is the type of question we get from an hon. member of Parliament, who I have great respect for, who has served his country with great respect, something has happened to him now that he is a member of Parliament.
-To ask that type of question, it is really incredible.
+To ask that type of question is really incredible.

 I hope the member has a good night's rest and that tomorrow he understands that tomorrow should be a very good day for all of Canada's veterans.